coursemaster44/Section-12/README.md

 Click on Approve

 **Step 9.Pre-prod "single-ec2-deployment" started after approval**
-- Production stage id pending for approval
+- Production stage is pending for approval

 **Step 10.Goto your Email-Inbox again to approve the Production stage**
 - Search for email with Subject:APPROVAL NEEDED: AWS CodePipeline-cp-ebs for action Approval-2